 Association is not by force.
 It shouldn’t and should never be.

-I spent the better part of yesterday and today reflecting, and just when I thought I was done with writing posts for the year, a lot of thoughts cropped up in my mind that I would like to share with you.
+I spent the better part of yesterday and today reflecting, and a lot of thoughts cropped up in my mind that I would like to share with you.

 I’ve been seriously thinking and rethinking my associations in recent times, the ones that have been steady, the new ones gained, and particularly the ones lost.